m3g/CellListMap.jl/docs/src/Internals.md

 ```

-The example above can be run with `CellListMap.Examples.gravitational_force()` and is available in the
+The example above can be run with `Examples.gravitational_force()` and is available in the
 [gravitational_force.jl](https://github.com/m3g/CellListMap.jl/blob/main/src/examples/gravitational_force.jl) file.

 !!! note